 Cuyamaca College is part of the California Community College system and requires enrollment, student center construction and health services fees for all students, payable at the time of registration.
 Students are dropped from classes for non-payment of fees.
-The Board of Governors Waiver Program provides methods to assist low income students pay these fees.
+The California College Promise Grant provides methods to assist low income students pay these fees.
 Eligibility requirements are available in the Financial Aid Office.